DrOctogon/require-bower-grunt-boilerplate/README.md

 <h3>Deubgging JS</h3>

-So we've now covered how we can manage our JS dependencies and get them ready for production.
+So we've now covered how we can manage our JS assets and get them ready for production.
 Lets talk about how we can troubleshoot/debug any issues we run into along the way.

 Inside of index.php I've included a very basic conditional script that looks for a querysting <code>yourdomain.com/?dev</code>.